Skip to main content

 Dr. Chris Pernell

-Previously, she served as the first Chief Strategic Integration and Health Equity Officer at University Hospital in Newark, New Jersey, and led the 1199SEIU Labor Management Project Workplace and Community Health Program.
+Before joining the NAACP, Dr. Pernell founded The Esther Group, a consulting and health equity strategy firm, partnering with organizations and communities to innovate for better health outcomes.
+She also served as the first Chief Strategic Integration and Health Equity Officer at University Hospital in Newark, New Jersey, and led the 1199SEIU Labor Management Project Workplace and Community Health Program, designing programs to improve employee and community health.

-Dr. Pernell is a fellow and Regent-at-Large for the American College of Preventive Medicine.
+Dr. Pernell is a fellow and Regent-at-Large for the American College of Preventive Medicine and is recognized for her visionary approach to public health, emphasizing systemic change and equity in every aspect of care.

 headshot